arthurlm/one-brc-rs/README.md

 What does not work:

 - Changing global allocator: using `strace` we can check no allocation are done after file is memory mapped.
+  Tests have been done with [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) and jemalloc.

 - Manual line split: `rayon` crate does the job pretty well.
 - Updating `mmap` flags.
+- Manually setting [core_affinity](https://docs.rs/core_affinity/latest/core_affinity/): it looks like the OS does a pretty good job.

 Ideas: